translate/translate/docs/commands/option_multifile.rst

 --multifile=MULTIFILESTYLE
 **************************

-This options determines how the POT/PO files are spli from the source files.
+This options determines how the POT/PO files are split from the source files.
 In many cases you have source files that generate either too many small files or one large files which you would rather see split up into smaller files.